Last updated: 2026-04-20

 Should You Buy the 2020 Nissan Altima?

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system (33).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system (33).
+An extended warranty is worth pricing out.

 Compared to the 2021 Nissan Altima, which scored 8 points higher.
 See also the 2019 Nissan Altima for an earlier comparison.